• Home

 Oatmeal Cookies

-• One at a time, add eggs, beating well after each egg.
+• Add eggs, one at a time, beating well after each egg.

-• Add the salt, baking soda, flour and oats.
+• Add the salt, baking soda, all purpose flour and quick oats.
 Mix on low until fully incorporated.

 • Let the cookie dough rest 10 minutes.

-• Using a medium scoop, place cookies 2 in apart on cookie sheets.
+• Using a medium scoop, or 2 tablespoons, place cookies 2 in apart on cookie sheets and then slightly flatten tops.

-• Bake for 10-12 minutes, just until the edges are starting to golden.
+• Bake for 10-12 minutes, just until the edges are starting to golden and center is no longer glossy.

 • Let cookies cool for 5 minutes on pan, then remove to wire rack or counter to cool completely.